-Questions swirl about group that's set up 'Embassy' at St. Brigid's in Lowertown | CBC News
+Questions swirl about group that's set up 'embassy' at St. Brigid's in Lowertown | CBC News

 The doors of St. Brigid's have been painted red and banners bearing a white tree insignia hang on either side.

-It's a striking visual that's captured the attention of community members and left some with questions, including about possible connections to the Freedom Convoy.
+It's a striking visual that's captured the attention of community members and left some with questions, including about possible connections to this past winter's Freedom Convoy.

 A director for the group flatly denied any link with the protest that shut down part of downtown Ottawa for three weeks this past winter, saying it's not associated with the convoy and anyone who says otherwise is spreading misinformation.

-Sylvie Bigras, president of the Lowertown Community Association, said getting clear answers about the group that's begun working out of the former Catholic church on St. Patrick Street isn't easy.
+Sylvie Bigras, president of the Lowertown Community Association, said getting clear answers about the group that's begun working out of the former Catholic church at St. Patrick and Cumberland streets isn't easy.

 "Their messaging is very unclear as to who they are and what their objectives are."